REGISTRATION

 If you plan to have an alcoholic beverage during RAGBRAI, be prepared to prove that you are of legal age.
 Legal drinking age in Iowa is 21 years.
 Local establishments and community-sponsored beverage tents where alcoholic beverages are sold will not accept the excuse that bikers wearing biking gear have no way to carry the necessary identification.
 They may issue a colorful wristband to individuals who are of legal drinking age but have a youthful appearance.
 If you are under 21 and are found with alcoholic beverages in your possession, you will be prosecuted and sent home!
 We appreciate your cooperation.

 It takes a truly superior child to pedal a mountain bike with knobby tires across the state.
-If a road bike isn’t in your budget, consider buying slicks for the mountain bike.
+If a road bike isn’t in your budget, consider buying slicks for a mountain bike.

 Helmet mirrors are a great investment to keep an eye on the children (or even adult riding partners).